About The Injured Workers Process in Ohio

 Each state sets workers’ compensation laws, so you must understand the workers’ compensation laws in your state as an employee.
 Workers’ compensation insurance can help protect you in the event you are injured while on the job.
 Workers’ compensation is meant to prevent workers from having to be in the awkward position of suing their boss to recover medical expenses and lost wages.
-Under workers’ compensation laws, your workplace injury is considered no-fault, meaning your benefits are not dependent on proving who was at fault for causing the injury; rather, as long as the injury occurred due to workplace activity, the injury is considered a fully compensable claim.
-This “no-fault system” system means that even if the employee is partially responsible for the accident, he or she is still entitled to benefits.
+Under workers’ compensation laws, your workplace injury is considered no-fault.
+This means your benefits are not dependent on proving who was at fault for causing the injury; rather, as long as the injury occurred due to workplace activity, the injury is considered a fully compensable claim.
+This “no-fault system” means even if the employee is partially responsible for the accident, they are still entitled to benefits.
+Our workers’ compensation attorneys at Schaffer & Associates, LPA are here to help you with this process.

 The Ohio workers’ compensation system helps injured workers cope with workplace injuries by providing lost wages and medical benefits to those injured on the job or those who contract an occupational disease.
 When a workplace accident results in an employee’s death, weekly death benefits are also payable to the employee’s survivors.
 The benefits are paid by either the Bureau of Workers’ Compensation or the self-insured employer.